Giffords documentary comes as gun debates stay center stage

 Recent mass shootings including the deaths of 19 schoolchildren and two teachers in Uvalde, Texas, and 10 supermarket shoppers — all Black — in Buffalo, New York, have put gun violence back at the forefront.
 The U.S. Supreme Court on Thursday struck down a New York gun permitting law.
 The case involves a state law that makes it difficult for people to get a permit to carry a gun outside the home.
 The justices said that requirement violates the Second Amendment right to “keep and bear arms.”

-Also on Thursday, the U.S. Senate easily passed a bipartisan gun violence bill.
-Weeks of closed-door talks resulted in an incremental but landmark package in response to mass shootings.
-The House will vote Friday.
+The House on Friday sent President Joe Biden the most wide-ranging gun violence bill Congress has passed in decades.
+It came a day after the U.S. Senate easily passed it.
+It took weeks of closed-door talks to lead to an incremental but landmark package in response to mass shootings.

 Much like after Uvalde, the documentary recaps how gun control debates reached a fever pitch after 20 first graders and six educators were shot to death by a gunman at a Newtown, Connecticut, school.
 Giffords and other advocates, including some Newtown parents, were called “props” by National Rifle Association officials.
 Having spent time with Giffords and others impacted by gun violence, the film’s directors say their voices are central to the discourse.